Mohammed-Alrawaf/System-Architecture-Dojo/Executive-Knowledge-Base/Superforecasting-Log.md

 ---

-## Thinking Toolkit — To Be Used in Future Scenarios & Life Decisions
+# To Be Used in Future Scenarios, Work, and Life Decisions

 This section captures the reusable thinking tools I want to actively apply in architecture scenarios, work decisions, and personal decisions.